- 3 Tbsp reduced-sodium chicken broth

 - 2 medium uncooked scallion(s), chopped

-In a small bowl, combine broth, vinegar, soy sauce, cornstarch, sugar and sesame oil.
+Combine broth, vinegar, soy sauce, cornstarch, sugar, and sesame oil in cup; set aside.

-Heat a 14-inch flat-bottomed wok or 12 inch skillet over high heat until a bead of water vaporizes within 1 to 2 seconds of contact.
-Swirl in peanut oil, add garlic, ginger and red pepper flakes, and stir-fry 10 seconds or until fragrant.
-Push garlic mixture to sides of wok, carefully add shrimp, and spread evenly in one layer in wok.
-Cook undisturbed 1 minute, letting shrimp begin to sear.
-Then, using a metal spatula, stir-fry 30 seconds, incorporating garlic mixture, until shrimp is lightly browned but not cooked through.
+Heat wok or large skillet over high heat until drop of water sizzles.
+Swirl in peanut oil.
+Add garlic, ginger, and red pepper flakes and stir-fry 10 seconds.
+Add shrimp and cook, undisturbed, 1 minute, letting shrimp begin to sear.
+Stir-fry 30 seconds, until shrimp are lightly browned but not cooked through.

 Add snap peas and salt.
 Stir-fry 30 seconds or just until combined.
 Add bell pepper and scallions.
 Stir broth mixture and add to wok.
 Stir-fry 1–2 minutes or until shrimp are just cooked and vegetables are crisp-tender.